 Many composers like to work with horror films because you can do a lot more in it.
-Music for horror films are usually more aggressive and there is more room for experiments.
+Horror film music are usually more aggressive and there is more room for experiments.
 In this article, we will discuss Horror film music.
-Here is a few things you should learn to make scary horror film music

 The main thing you need to think about when composing music is what is the purpose of the music in your film.
 Sometimes it might just be, to let us know that the killer is coming.
 Usually, for this job, the composer will use very minimalist music like in jaws or Friday the 13th In this case, the simplest the theme is – the better.
 Sometimes it can be just a repeating note that keeps returning again and again and gives us the creep like in Psycho.

 Every composer has its own way of making music.
 You don’t have to be attached only to an orchestra.
-In the 80’s it was very popular to use electronic music and we always have the classic Goblin’s music in the movie Suspiria from the end of the ’70s that uses prog rock music and was one of the first horror films to use synthesizer its soundtrack.
+In the 80’s it was very popular to use electronic music.
 Some movies rather use guitars etc. It’s really up to you and the director.

 When working on horror film music, you can’t just let it play in the background.It has to contribute to the image in the scene.
 You have to test it in front of an audience and see how does it affect them.
 What emotion does the music invoke in them?
 Play the music to an audience without showing them the film and ask them later how did the music make them feel.
 I hope this article helped you to understand more the world of music in the horror film.
 If you like me writing about the genre, let me know, as I enjoy writing it.